 While maintaining a physically active lifestyle is challenging during the COVID crisis, exercising daily for at least 30 minutes is the best way to keep your body moving and agile.
 When you exercise, your body releases a hormone called endorphin, which is known to relax your mind and make you feel better and happy, giving you better ways to cope up with life partner during lockdown.

 The number of clashes between couples could easily come down if partners learned to share responsibilities fairly.
 If the wife takes care of cooking, the husband can do the dishes and vacuum the floor or vice versa.
 Don’t treat every household task as a chore.
 Instead, try to view some of them as an opportunity to have fun and spend time together.
 Put on your favourite music while doing the chores if that helps.
 You could involve kids in tasks as well by asking them to clear the dining table or even help with the washing.
 This will also inculcate a sense of responsibility in them.

 Couples working from home shouldn’t use the same workspace as this increases the likelihood of conflict.
 Sitting in separate spaces, ideally in different rooms would help limit your communication and give each other space.

 Create a calendar for each week and include tasks and responsibilities that you both are going to handle as a team.
 It would also be great if you could plan what you would be cooking for the week.
 This makes it easier for both of you to plan and schedule time.
 Map out all the essential tasks that need to be done so that you feel sorted and in control of the things.

 6. Spend time with each other

-Being stuck indoors doesn’t mean that your relationship has to be on the rocks.
-Consider spending some quiet time together or cooking a meal for the family together amidst some fun and laughter.
+Just because you cannot leave the house doesn’t mean that your relationship has to be on the rocks.
+Explore newer options to cope with life partner during lockdown by spending some quiet time together or cooking a meal for the family together amidst some fun and laughter.
 If reading books is something that you both cherish, then take out a book and take turns reading it out to each other.

 7. Reduce arguments